telugudevopsguru/aws-zero-to-hero/README.md

 - Lab Session - Creation of an AWS account

 ## Day 2: Amazon Elastic Compute Cloud (EC2) Part 1
+Introduction to Amazon EC2 instances, including instance types and basic management tasks like instance creation and connectivity setup.
 - What is Amazon EC2?
 - Features of Amazon EC2
 - Amazon EC2 Instance Types